Skip to Content

 Notting Hill Carnival

 Want to get involved?
-The general public is welcome to join in with Mas on the 28th of August – the iconic parade through Notting Hill where participants dress to impress.
-We’re talking about bedazzled bikinis, feather-laden headdresses, and more jewels than you can possibly count.
+The general public is welcome to join in with Mas on the 26th of August.
+You’ll be getting in amongst it with some pretty wild outfits – we’re talking bedazzled bikinis, feather-laden headdresses, and more jewels than you can possibly count – so as such you might want to dress up yourself.

 As well as this, you can count on the street food being incredible – indulging in some Jamaican Jerk Chicken is a Notting Hill Carnival rite of passage.